Harlan-Howe/numeric-image-decompression-2021/README.md

 **Turning this project in**

-We will discuss in class what you need to do to turn this in via Github Classroom, but I also am asking you to add something to this document In the table below, share a picture with me: give me width and height on one line, and on the next, the numbers that make the picture.
+We will discuss in class what you need to do to turn this in via Github Classroom and Canvas, but I also am asking you to add something to this document In the table below, share a picture with me: give me width and height on one line, and on the next, the numbers that make the picture.

 *(Make these changes in the Google Document.)*

+**Optional Extension**
+Create another class in this project that does the opposite.
+(This would have a different "public static void main().")
+It takes a width and height, followed by several strings (e.g., "..M.M..") and turns them into the numbers for this drawing.
+Ideally, you could provide this program with an image, it would provide you with a stream of numbers, you could copy those numbers into the original program, and you'd get the same picture back again.

+For this, you'll need to use the "substring()" command for strings.
+For example, if we have a string called "row," then `String s = row.substring(4,5);` would give you a single-character string, corresponding to the location 4 in the "row" String.
+(The substring method takes two parameters, a start and one past the end of the string you will get back.
+The number of characters you get back will be the difference between the two parameters, so in this case you are getting 5 - 4 = 1 character, starting at location 4.
+Remember all strings start counting at zero.)
+So,

+`String name = "Harlan";

+System.out.println(name.substring(2,3));`

+would print "r".

 <!-- Footnotes themselves at the bottom. -->
 ## Notes

+[^1]: Was I just hinting that something other than a space might make debugging easier?
+Why, yes, I was.

-[^1]: Sounds like something out of _Mission Impossible,_ doesn't it?
+[^2]: Sounds like something out of _Mission Impossible,_ doesn't it?

+[^3]: Of course, it's forgiving for the *user*, but you have to make sure this works.